Table of Contents

 Third Place – Nour Qushair

 Texting and driving poses a serious safety hazard for young drivers in across the United States.
 To spread the message about the dangers of texting and driving, Morris, King & Hodge, P.C., is sponsoring the 6th Annual Driver Safety Scholarship program.
-Our law firm will award three scholarships to 2020 graduating seniors in Colbert, Cullman, Jackson, Lauderdale, Limestone, Madison, Marshall or Morgan Counties high schools and/or rising freshmen in Alabama colleges and universities who create an original essay explaining the dangers of texting and driving and practical steps to ending this momentous problem.
+Our law firm will award three scholarships to 2020 graduating seniors in Colbert, Cullman, Jackson, Lauderdale, Lawrence, Limestone, Madison, Marshall or Morgan Counties high schools and/or rising freshmen in Alabama colleges and universities who create an original essay explaining the dangers of texting and driving and practical steps to ending this momentous problem.

 Sending text messages takes drivers’ eyes off the road, their hands off the wheel and their mind off the task of driving and remaining alert for oncoming traffic.
 What can we do as a community to convey to young drivers that texting and driving leads to serious and avoidable accidents?
 We’re confident our young people have some good ideas.